 Cost per Action

 Ad formats like banner ads or video ads do not really focus on clicks to get conversions.
-Sometimes, companies build their campaigns with objectives like “x” number of app installments, “x” number of sign-ups, etc. These is the CPA.
+Sometimes, companies build their campaigns with objectives like “x” number of app instalments, “x” number of sign-ups, etc. These is the CPA.

 This mode of payment is also dependent on the niche and the quality of the ad created.
 CPA is the total ad campaign cost divided by the number of actions received.